-Cross Country Skiing into the Ski Shelters at Duck Mountain Provincial Park
+Cross Country Skiing at Duck Mountain Provincial Park

 We heft our overnight packs onto our backs and snap into our skis.
 Our bags are lighter than usual since we only need to pack a few items of winter clothing, a sleeping bag and food for the night.